thoughtspot/thoughtspot.github.io/_admin/setup/intro.md

 ThoughtSpot.
 This guide explains how.
 It will also assist you in troubleshooting some common problems, finding additional resources, and contacting ThoughtSpot.

+{: id="display-current-config"}
 ## Display your current configuration

-To perform the set up and configuration, you must first learn how to [gain administrative access]({{ site.baseurl }}/admin/setup/logins.html).
+To perform the setup and configuration, you must first learn how to [gain administrative access]({{ site.baseurl }}/admin/setup/logins.html).

 1. Log into the ThoughtSpot cluster as the `admin` user.